 What data was exposed?

 The data was stored in an Amazon S3 bucket.
-Phillips says it appeared to be an SQL dump or a backup copy of an SQL database, which is usually created for the purpose of migrating a server.
+It appears to be an SQL dump or a backup copy of an SQL database, which is usually created for the purpose of migrating a server.
 SQL is a programming language commonly used to store and retrieve data.

 The bucket included: